ajitsingh98/Data-Science-Interview-Questions-Answers/vectors_and_matrices.md

 2. **Homogeneity**: \(d(\alpha x, \alpha y) = |\alpha| d(x, y)\) for all scalars \(\alpha\).

 If a metric satisfies these conditions, it can be associated with a norm, where the norm \(\|x\|\) can be defined as \(d(x, 0)\).
 However, many metrics (like the discrete metric) do not satisfy these properties and thus cannot be associated with a norm.

 </details>

 ## Matrices

-1. Why do we say that matrices are linear transformations?
+Q. Why do we say that matrices are linear transformations?

 <details><summary><b>Answer</b></summary>